quantixed/SuperPlot/README.md

 ### Compatability

-This code was developed on IGOR Pro 9 beta.
+This code was developed for IGOR Pro 9.
 It works on IP8+.